-Who Should Get This?
+Who Should Get This

 Any skier who spends their time zipping around in low-light conditions can appreciate the goggles listed in this guide.
-That includes night skiers, those who ski in the evening, as well as skiers who go out in the early morning.
+That includes night skiers, those who ski in the evening, and skiers who go out in the early morning.

 In addition, low-light ski goggles are perfect for particularly snowy or foggy conditions.
 A little bit of weather should never keep you off the mountain, but in order to brave it, you need the proper gear.
 That is where this type of eyewear comes in handy.